formwork-build/sanity-template-formwork/README.md

 1. Run `yarn && yarn dev` from the sanity directory.
 2. To set up On-demand Revalidation run `sanity manage` from the sanity directory.
 Go to API and add a webhoook.
 Call it Revalidation.
 The URl should be https://your-project.vercel.app/api/revalidate.
 Make sure to select trigger on: 'create', 'update' & 'delete'.
 We no longer need to use a secret for this file.
+3. You also need to set up a webhook that fires on Create and Delete.
+To do this, go in to your Vercel project and go to Settings > Git > Deploy Hooks > Create Hook.
+Call it Create / Delete and the branch should be main.
+Copy the hook and go back to the Sanity Webshooks area and create a new webhook.
+Call it Create / Delete and paste in the url.
+This should only trigger on Create and Delete, not on Update.
+Enable webook and Save.
-3. Next go to API > CORS Origins and add an origin for https://your-project.vercel.app/ to allow preview to work.
+4. Next go to API > CORS Origins and add an origin for https://your-project.vercel.app/ to allow preview to work.
 Allow credentials.

 ### Final settings